hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 ---
 title: "Using Hugo: Create and Deploy a Static Site"
-description: "Learn how to build your site with Hugo after installation."
+description: "Learn how to launch your site with Hugo after installation"
 draft: false
-weight: 5
+weight: 4
 date: 2025-07-07
 author: "Harold Miesen"
 ---